 Dr. Hahnemann uses the word “gentle” because during his time, the methods like leaching, catheterization, blistering, beating, chaining using boiling tar, boiling oils, etc. for the treatment of various skin infections or the prevention of sepsis.
 Thus by such a method, the pain and agony of the patient were made worse.

 Such torturesome practices should be avoided.
 It would be a blessing to the patient if the method used to cure him is a painless one & this is the highest ideal of cure.

-Disease is a state of suffering due to the alteration of the state of health and the cure is to bring back the altered state of the health to the original healthy state.
-Cure is worthless if health is not permanently restored.
+The disease is a state of suffering due to the alteration of the state of health and the cure is to bring back the altered state of the health to the original healthy state.
+The cure is worthless if health is not permanently restored.
 The temporary relief from the symptoms for a shorter duration is not the ideal cure.

 Palliation and suppression of the state of suffering should not be the ideal cure.
 The physician must concentrate on restoration of health permanently and disease should not come back frequently.
 The term “permanent” is a relative term that is to be defined according to the different types of disease.